MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 1. The Configuration Manager site is properly configured to use PKI certificates for client authentication.
 Additionally, the client systems each have a valid, unique, and trusted client authentication certificate previously issued to them.

-2. The systems are Azure Active Directory domain joined or Hybrid Azure Active Directory domain joined.
+2. The systems are Azure AD domain-joined or hybrid Azure AD domain-joined.

 3. The site is running Configuration Manager version 2002 (or above).

 For options 1 and 2, use the **/mp** parameter to specify the CMG's URL when calling **ccmsetup.exe**.
-For complete details see [About client installation parameters and properties in Configuration Manager](../../deploy/about-client-installation-properties#mp).
+For more information, see [About client installation parameters and properties](../../deploy/about-client-installation-properties.md#mp).

 For option 3, starting in Configuration Manager version 2002, you can install the client agent on systems not connected to your intranet using a bulk registration token.
-For more information on this method, see [Create a bulk registration token](../../deploy/deploy-clients-cmg-token#create-a-bulk-registration-token).
+For more information on this method, see [Create a bulk registration token](../../deploy/deploy-clients-cmg-token.md#create-a-bulk-registration-token).

 ### Configure off-premises clients for CMG